 2. Create a brief account and schedule your free phone consultation to make sure it is a good fit.
 After all, not every parent is ready for my directness and humor (I will not be offended).

-3. If you are moving forward with treatment, make sure to complete all intake forms before your first session so that we can hit the ground running!
+3. If you are moving forward with relationship counseling, make sure to complete all intake forms before your first session so that we can hit the ground running!

 • The short of it - you have a right to know upfront what the cost of treatment is.
 It is my duty to make sure you know!